 2. Hiking to Monte Verde

 It’s by far the best hiking trail of São Vicente.
-Monte Verde (lit.
-Green Mountain) is the island’s highest mountain and lives up to its name: it’s one of the few places of São Vicente covered with lush green vegetation.
-You get there by aluguer from Mindelo, Praca d’Estrela.
-(See map.)
+Monte Verde (Green Mountain) is the island’s highest mountain and lives up to its name.
+It’s one of the few places of São Vicente covered with lush green vegetation.
+You get there by aluguer from Praca d’Estrela, Mindelo (see map).

-From the top you’ll have a great panorama view on São Vicente, Santo Antão, St. Luzia and on very clear days you can even see São Nicolau.
-For me there’s no better way to disconnect from Mindelo‘s tumult!
+From the top, you’ll have a great panorama view on São Vicente, Santo Antão and Santa Luzia, and on very clear days, you can even see São Nicolau.
+For me, there’s no better way to disconnect from Mindelo‘s tumult!

-For those you still want to hike around, I can recommend Monte Cara (Face Hill).
-It got its name due to its lines resembling apparently the profile of George Washington (!)
+For those who still want to hike around, I can recommend Monte Cara (Face Hill).
+It got its name due to its lines resembling apparently the profile of George Washington.

 3. Swimming and Dancing in Bahia das Gatas

-Bahía das Gatas is known all over the Capeverdean archipelago for its music festival.
+Baía das Gatas is known all over the Cape Verdean archipelago for its music festival.
 The most important names of the national music scene give concerts on a big stage next to the beach.

-The big event takes places in August and is transmitted directly on national TV.
-Nowadays it’s one the most important events of the Capeverdean music business and a coveted platform for newcomers.
+The big event takes place in August and is transmitted directly on national TV.
+Nowadays, it’s one of the most important events of the Cape Verdean music business and a coveted platform for newcomers.

-Throughout the rest of the year, Bahía das Gatas is partly deserted.
-The place is placked with holiday homes which are only inhabited during the weekends.
+Throughout the rest of the year, Baía das Gatas is partly deserted.
+The place is packed with holiday homes which are only inhabited during the weekends.

 4. Watersports in Sao Pedro

-In the village’s center you’ll see how the colourful boats are being repared and built.
+In the village’s center, you’ll see how the colorful boats are being repaired.

-On the beach fishermen help eachother to bring their boats to the shore.
-Their boats are full with the freshest fish: buzio, garoupa (grouper), esmoregal and sometimes even a tuna fish.
-Read here about the best beaches in Cape Verde.
+On the beach, fishermen help each other to bring their boats to the shore.
+They are often full of the freshest fish: buzio, garoupa (grouper), esmoregal and sometimes even a tuna fish.

 Sao Pedro is famous for its perfect conditions for windsurfing.
-Boards can be rented at the station, but you better have some experience since the tides are very strong.
-While my boyfriend was having fun with his windsurf ride, I preferred to enjoy the peace and the views of Hotel Foya Branca’s Snack Bar.
+Boards can be rented at the station, but you better have some experience since the tides are very strong!
+I preferred to enjoy the peace and the views of the Flag Hotel Foya Branca ****.

 For hikers, I recommend to trek to the lighthouse of Sao Pedro.
 The views are just breathtaking.